gvwilson/thirdbit/_posts/2021/2021-12-29-tuppence-a-bag.md

 The girl herself is no longer as certain of anything as she was a few days ago.
-She very clearly remembers stepping into a chalk drawing and taking part in a carousel horse race, and there was a tea party where---
+She very clearly remembers stepping into a chalk drawing and taking part in a carousel horse race, and there was a tea party where—

 But no.
 At eight years old she knows that people don't float into the air,